- NAME: Della Reese

 - AKA: Deloreese Early

 Best Known For

-Della Reese is a singer and actress known for her gospel talents and for her role on TV's Touched by an Angel.
+Della Reese is a singer and actress known for her gospel talents and for her role on the television show Touched by an Angel.

 Think you know about Biography?